SSujjall/TheLostOne/README.md

 4. After the unity is done loading, go the the top bar menu and select -> Assets -> Import Package -> Custom Package
 5. This opens a file selection box.
 Now, select the downloaded ".unitypackage" file and click okay.
 6. Let unity load all the assets.
+7. After it is done loading the assets, go to the "Scenes" folder and load the scenes in the hierarchy.
-7. Congratulations!
+8. Congratulations!
 Now you can run the project in unity!